timurrrr/86buttdrop/README.md

 if you [share](https://github.com/timurrrr/86buttdrop/issues/new) the resuls with the community, such as whether any parts or hardware fail, if the side airbag deploys, etc.

+If someone can help with a FEA analysis or crash testing for this kit that would be amazing!

 ## Support the project

 I've spent over $750 on multiple iterations of prototype parts, and countless hours pulling the seat out,